Han-Yuan-Med/Han-Yuan-Med.github.io/_publications/Effect of enhanced recovery.md

 ---
-title: "#2 Effect of enhanced recovery after surgery on postoperative recovery and quality of life in patients undergoing laparoscopic partial nephrectomy"
+title: "Effect of enhanced recovery after surgery on postoperative recovery and quality of life in patients undergoing laparoscopic partial nephrectomy"
 collection: publications
 permalink: /publication/Effect of enhanced recovery
 excerpt: ''